ama-bit/vault-keeper/README.md

 ## Goals

-  1. Learn how passwords can be encrypted at rest.
+1. Learn how passwords can be encrypted at rest (in memory).

-  2. Understand encryption vs hashing.
+3. Understand *encryption vs hashing*.

-  3. Practice deriving keys from a master password.
+4. Practice deriving keys from a master password **(PBKDF2-HMAC-SHA256)**.

-  4. Safely store and retrieve secrets from disk.
+5. Safely manage secrets in a session-only vault.

-  5. Think clearly about security assumptions and limits.
+6. Think critically about security assumptions and limitations.

 ---

-## What Does Vault Keeper Do❓
+## What Vault Keeper Does ❓

 - Derives an encryption key from a master password.

-  - Encrypts password entries before saving them.
+- Encrypts password entries before storing them in memory.

-  - Stores secrets in a local encrypted vault file.

 - Decrypts data only after successful authentication.

-  - Demonstrates common secure-storage patterns.
+- Demonstrates secure-storage patterns and workflow.

+- Provides an interactive CLI for adding and viewing entries.

 ---

 ## Vault Keeper is NOT:

 ❌ A production password manager.

 ❌ A replacement for audited security tools.

 ❌ Safe for real credentials.

 ---